![]() | Stearns Wharf, The Pier |

 Click on photo to see large versionDirections

-Exit the 101 Freeway at Castillo Street.
+Stearns Wharf is located at the southern tip of State Street.
+Exit Highway 101 at Castillo Street.
 Turn towards the ocean.
-Turn left onto Cabrillo Blvd.
+Turn left on Cabrillo Blvd.
 Park along the road for free before you get to the pier.
-Or turn right, onto the pier, and park all the way at the end.
-You can get your pier parking validated at the icecream place or one of the souvenir shops.
+Or turn right onto the pier, and park all the way at the end.
+There is free parking for the first 90 minutes.
 Harbor Restaurant and Longboards Grill have valet parking.
+You can also park for free along Cabrillo Blvd and walk to the pier.

 Longboards Grill, call (805) 963-3311.